StegVerse-Labs/continuity-vault-kit/GETTING_STARTED.md

 # Getting Started with KnowledgeVault

-This repository is a starter framework for building your own long-term personal knowledge vault.
+Welcome to the **KnowledgeVault Framework** — a portable, open-format system for long-term personal knowledge preservation.

+⚠️ This GitHub repository contains **structure and templates only**.
+It is **NOT** where you store personal data.

+---

 ## Step 1 — Create Your Personal Vault

-Do NOT store personal data in this GitHub repository.

-Instead:

 1. Download this repository as a ZIP
-2. Extract it into:
+2. Extract it into a private location such as:
-   iCloud Drive / knowledgevault
+   - iCloud Drive / KnowledgeVault
+   - External drive
+   - Encrypted storage

-3. That folder becomes your **private working vault**
+This extracted folder becomes **your working KnowledgeVault**.

+---

-## Step 2 — Start Using It
+## Step 2 — Start Adding Content

-Begin adding content to:

-- 01_Notes
-- 02_Research
-- 03_Records
-- 05_Projects
+Use these folders:

+- `01_Notes` — daily notes, ideas, thinking
+- `02_Research` — reference material & deep dives
+- `03_Records` — official documents (medical, legal, financial)
+- `04_Media` — photos, audio, video
+- `05_Projects` — active work
+- `06_Archive` — completed or inactive material

-Follow the templates and naming rules in `_Policy/`.
+Follow naming rules in `_Policy/Naming_Standard.md`.

+---

-## Step 3 — AI Usage
+## Step 3 — Using AI Safely

-You can share specific folders with AI tools as needed.
+You may share selected folders with AI tools for help organizing or analyzing content.

+Always keep:
+- identity documents
+- financial records
+- sensitive personal information

-Always avoid sharing sensitive data unless required.
+in private storage unless absolutely required.

+---

+## Step 4 — Versioning the Framework

+This repository may update over time with improvements to:
+- folder structure
+- templates
+- preservation policies

+You can merge those updates into your personal vault when desired.